-Usually scheduled for Wednesday 5:00-6:50 PM in 3152 Lea.
-These sessions will be used for test reviews, make up classes, and as needed homework reviews.
-These sessions will not meet every week; check class web site to find out if discussion session is meeting.
-Use of the discussion session will be announced in class.
+Usually scheduled for Wednesday 5:00-6:50 PM in Room TBD.
+These sessions will be used for test reviews, make-up classes, and as needed homework reviews.
+These sessions will not meet every week; check the class web site to find out if discussion session is meeting.
+Use of the discussion session will be announced in class and on the class web site.

-Textbook:
+Required Textbook: